jorenn92/Maintainerr/README.md

 - Do you have a lot of media that never gets watched?
 - Do your users constantly request media, and let it sit there afterward never to be touched again?

-If you answered yes to any of those questions..
+If you answered yes to any of those questions...
 You NEED <b>Maintainerr</b>.
 It's a one-stop-shop for handling those outlying shows and movies that take up precious space on your server.

 # Features